MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default-method.md

 Return value
 ------------

-(NTSTATUS) If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
+If the operation is successful, the callback function must return STATUS\_SUCCESS, or another status value for which NT\_SUCCESS(status) equals TRUE.
 Otherwise, an appropriate [NTSTATUS](https://msdn.microsoft.com/library/windows/hardware/ff557697) error code.

+Remarks
+---
+To register an *EVT_NET_REQUEST_DEFAULT_METHOD* callback function, the client driver calls [**NetRequestQueueCreate**](netrequestqueuecreate.md).

+NetAdapterCx calls the client driver's EVT_NET_REQUEST_DEFAULT_METHOD handler when it receives an OID method request for which the client driver has not provided a specialized EVT_NET_REQUEST_METHOD handler.

 Requirements
 ------------